 The Department of Education recently released guidance that states' colleges must support and accommodate pregnant and parenting students under federal antidiscrimination law.
 The department prepared a pamphlet to help secondary school administrators, teachers, counselors, parents, and students in this important work.
 Although this pamphlet focuses on secondary schools, the legal principles apply to all recipients of federal financial assistance, including postsecondary institutions.
 It clarifies requirements concerning pregnant and parenting students under Title IX of the Education Amendments of 1972, which bars sex discrimination at institutions that receive federal funds.
 The pamphlet also includes information on strategies that educators may use and programs schools can develop to address the educational needs of students who become pregnant or have children.
 The Dear Colleague Letter is available for your review.

 Department of Education Loan Counseling Tools

 The loan tools, available on www.studentloans.gov, are part of the Obama Administration's ongoing effort to make college costs more transparent and help students make informed decisions at every step of the process.
-The studentloans.gov website is a student-centered "one-stop shop" for informationon the Federal aid programs.
-It includes direct loan entrance and exit counseling, information on the impact sequestration will have on the student aid programs, changes to the student loan programs, and tools to assist students in proactively managing and successfully repaying their federal student loans.
-The Department's press release on the new tools can be found here.
+The website is a student-centered "one-stop shop" for information on the federal aid programs.
+It includes direct loan entrance and exit counseling, information on the impact of sequestration on student aid programs, changes to the student loan programs, and tools to help students manage and repay their federal student loans.
+The department's press release on the new tools can be found here.